yavuztas/number-to-word/README.md

 # number-to-word
-A java library to convert numbers to their word equivalents
+A java library to convert numbers to their word equivalents.
+Currently there is two languages implemented such as Turkish and English.
+Other languages can be implemented by extending AbstractNumberToWord.java

+See also test classes :

+	EnglishNumberToWordTests.java
+	TurkishNumberToWordTests.java

 Usage: